Otto von Kotzebue: First voyage, 1815 to 1818

+Second voyage, 1823 to 1826

-In 1823 Kotzebue, now a captain, was entrusted with the command of an expedition of two ships of war, the main object of which was to take reinforcements to Kamchatka.
+In 1823 Kotzebue, now a captain, was entrusted with the command of an expedition of two ships of war, the main object of which was to take reinforcements to Kamchatka and patrol the northwest American coast to protect Russian settlements from the smuggling by foreign traders.
 A staff of scientists on board the Russian sailing sloop Enterprise collected much valuable information and material in geography, ethnography and natural history.
+Naturalist Eschscholtz again accompanied Kotzebue along with geologist Ernst Reinhold von Hofmann, astronomer Ernst Wilhelm Preuss and physicist Emil Lenz.

+The expedition left Kronstadt on July 28, 1823, and rounded Cape Horn on December 23.
+Kotzebue visited Chile and then sailed west through the Tuamotu Archipelago on the way to Tahiti.
+The expedition reached Matavai Bay, Tahiti, on March 14.
+Kotzebue met various members of the London Missionary Society before leaving the island on March 24.

-The expedition, proceeding by Cape Horn, visited the Radak and Society Islands, and reached Petropavlovsk in July 1824.
+Kotzebue reached Petropavlovsk in July 1824.
 That same year he visited Mission Santa Clara and noted the conditions of the monjerío.
 Many positions along the coast were rectified, the Navigator islands visited, and several discoveries made.
 The expedition returned by the Marianas, Philippines, New Caledonia and the Hawaiian Islands, reaching Kronstadt on July 10, 1826.

+When he returned, Kotzebue was promoted to command of the fleet squadron at Kronshtadt, but he left the service in 1830 because of failing health.
+Kotzebue spent the last years of his life at his Triigi Manor near Kose.
+He died in Reval in 1846.

 Both of Kotzebue's narratives: A Voyage of Discovery into the South Sea and Bering’s Straits for the Purpose of exploring a North-East Passage, undertaken in the Years 1815–1818 (3 vols.
 1821), and A New Voyage Round the World in the Years 1823–1826 (1830), have been translated into English.

-In the last years of his life, Kotzebue lived at the Triigi Manor near Kose.
-He died in Reval (now Tallinn) in 1846.
-He was buried in the Kose churchyard approx. 30 km from Tallinn, and the gravesite is marked by an imposing monument.